Sybil Gibson

-Sybil Gibson (née Sybil Aaron; February 18, 1908 – January 2, 1995) was an American painter, she was self taught artist.
+Sybil Gibson (née Sybil Aaron; February 18, 1908 – January 2, 1995) was a self-taught American painter.

 Early life and education

-Born Sybil Aaron in Dora, Alabama, to parents Lenora Reid Aaron and Monroe Aaron.
-Her father was a wealthy coal mine owner and farmer, he owned and operated the Sulphur Springs Coal Company.
+Gibson was born Sybil Aaron in Dora, Alabama, to parents Lenora Reid Aaron and Monroe Aaron.
+Her father was a wealthy coal mine owner and farmer.
+He owned and operated the Sulphur Springs Coal Company.
 She was one of eight children.

-She was educated at Jacksonville State Teachers College, earning a B.S. in Elementary Education, before going on to become a teacher.
+She was educated at Jacksonville State Teachers College, earning a B.S. in Elementary Education before going on to become a teacher.

 Career

 For much of her adult life she had no interest in painting, having had her ambitions crushed when a college art teacher told her she had no talent.
 However, on Thanksgiving Day 1963, aged 55, Gibson took to creating her own wrapping paper designs using tempera paint and brown paper grocery bags.
 This led to a fascination with creating art which lasted until her death.

 Howell Raines wrote in June 1971 that "the paintings are not over-powering, they are truly fragile in the best sense.
 The colors are very delicate, and while Sybil Gibson's work is figurative, her realism is tempered with a certain dream-like quality."
-Gibson chose to paint limited subject matter - mainly concentrating on the human form, particularly faces, as well as flowers, birds and small animals Her style is considered 'folk art', and she is regarded as an outsider, or naïve artist.
+Gibson chose to paint limited subject matter, mainly concentrating on the human form, particularly faces, as well as flowers, birds and small animals.
+Her style is considered 'folk art', and she is regarded as an outsider, or naïve artist.

-In May 1971, shortly before the opening of her first art exhibition, at the Miami Museum of Modern Art, Gibson disappeared, leaving drawings strewn about her yard.
+In May 1971, shortly before the opening of her first art exhibition at the Miami Museum of Modern Art, Gibson disappeared, leaving drawings strewn about her yard.
 An eccentric woman, Gibson disappeared several times.
 Around 300 of her paintings are believed to exist in museums and private collections, although many more have been destroyed after being strewn around outside her home when she disappeared.

 Gibson's work has been exhibited in more than fifty one-woman exhibitions.
-Her work is featured in various public museum collections including at the Montgomery Museum of Fine Arts; the Museum of American Folk Art; the Johnson Collection; Birmingham Museum of Art, and the New Orleans Museum of Art.
+Woodward Gallery in New York City represented the Estate of Sybil Gibson from 2011-2016.
+In 2025, Woodward Gallery formally acquired the Estate of Sybil Gibson.
+Her work is featured in various public museum collections including at the Montgomery Museum of Fine Arts, the Museum of American Folk Art, the Johnson Collection, Birmingham Museum of Art, and the New Orleans Museum of Art.
+Woodward Gallery featured Sybil Gibson in an expansive, retrospective solo exhibition, "Art from Within", from May 10 - June 21, 2014.